May 28, 2016

 A five-hour drive awaited us as a punishment for spending two laid back days in Milan and Bologna.
 We had to get to Spello for its flower festival, but first I decided to make a detour to Ravenna, a town I had wanted to check out ever since my visit to Berlin’s Bode Museum.
 85 km east of Bologna, Ravenna is home to the best collections of Byzantine mosaics anywhere, with the possible exception of Istanbul.

 Although currently landlocked, Ravenna was an important port during the Roman Empire.
 Its status grew after the fall of the empire, taking over the status of capital of the Western Roman Empire from Milan in 402.
 After enduring a century of instability, in 554 it became the seat of the Byzantine governor in Italy for almost 150 years.
-Christian arts and architecture flourished under Byzantine rule, many of which survive to this day — Ravenna’s backwater status since the 8th century has protected the town from warfare and conquests.
+It was conquered first by the Lombards in 751 and then the Franks in 754; its harbour subsequently silted up and it never regained its former glory.
+Being a political backwater since the 8th century, free from warfare and conquests, many of the Christian arts and architecture commissioned under Byzantine rule are able to survive to this day.

 Basilica of San Vitale